Liam-223/The-Horse-Is-Here/README.md

     -> Program/script: powershell.exe (just type it in like that)
     -> Add arguments: -NoProfile -ExecutionPolicy Bypass -WindowStyle Hidden -File "PUT THE PATH TO YOUR ps1 HERE" (example: "C:\Users\TestUser\Documents\Wallpaper\randomWallpaper.ps1")
-    -> Click OK
+    -> Click 'OK'
     ```
-Finally click OK to save the task.
+Finally click 'OK' to save the task.
 Now log out and back in (or reboot).
 Your wallpaper should start changing.
 ### 3.2
 - Just go to the ps1 file and execute it via right click -> Run with Powershell